-Serving as the main tourism hub throughout the whole archipelago, Santa Cruz Island is located right in the centre of the archipelago and is often times one of the most frequented islands by visitors.
+Serving as the main tourism hub throughout the whole archipelago, Santa Cruz Island is located right in the center of the archipelago and is often times one of the most frequented islands by visitors.
 This is due to the eclectic island life it is home to, numerous commodities that it offers, and the curious interplay between its coastal and cooler highland region.
-One can experience these alternate regions simply by travelling from the north in Baltra Island (where the main airport is located) to the very south where Puerto Ayora (the main town) is located.
+One can experience these alternate regions simply by traveling from the north in Baltra Island (where the main airport is located) to the very south where Puerto Ayora (the main town) is located.
 This road that traverses the island from north to south is the longest one in the whole archipelago and is approximately 42 km (25 mi) long.
 The island is relatively rich in history, and the activity tends to focus on these two counterpoints on both sides of the island.
 The Finch Bay Galapagos Hotel also provides multiple excursions throughout Santa Cruz, allowing you to uncover the sublime natural history.
 In this blog post, we’ll focus on the human component of the islands’ history.

 The (Earliest) Largest “Colony” of Them All